 1. Treatment of the underlying disease.

-2. Oxygen therapy during acute exacerbations (in hospital) or long-term oxygen therapy (at home; indications: see Oxygen Therapy).
+2. Oxygen therapy during acute exacerbations (in hospital) or long-term oxygen therapy (at home).

 3. Rehabilitation: Respiratory physiotherapy (including postural drainage), general rehabilitation (eg, physical therapy, exercise), and education of the patient and family/caregivers are mainstays of treatment.

 4. Nutrition support to prevent malnutrition is important.
 However, the role for a high fat/low carbohydrate diet in minimizing the production of CO2 remains controversial.

 5. Long-term mechanical ventilation in selected patients (mostly with neuromuscular diseases and COPD), at home (ideally with intermittent noninvasive ventilation) or in a clinical setting.
 Patients may initially require mechanical ventilation only while sleeping but over time progress to full-time chronic ventilation.